XDezoTech/frontend_intern/README.md

 GET /search/movie
 GET /genre/movie/list
 GET /discover/movie

-Deploy:
-bash
-npm run build
-# Upload /dist to Vercel or Netlify

-Notes:
+LocalStorage Structure
+{
+  "watchlist": [],
+  "ratings": [],
+  "customLists": [],
+  "notes": [],
+  "preferences": {}
+}
+Admin Dashboard
+Feature	Details
+Route	/admin
+Access	Click logo 5 times
+Password	admin123
+Purpose	Demo only
+Important Notes
-Never commit .env
+Never commit .env files
-Always use fallback images for missing posters localStorage limit ~5MB — don't store image blobs Attribution to TMDB required by their API terms
+Always use fallback images for missing posters localStorage limit is approximately 5MB
+Do not store image blobs in localStorage
+TMDB attribution is required by their API terms Deployment

+Both projects are frontend-only applications and can be deployed easily to:

+Vercel
+Netlify
+GitHub Pages
+Any static hosting provider
+License

+This project is for educational and portfolio purposes.